uribo/learnR/basic-objects/vector.md

 [1] 1 3 5 7 9
 ```

+A function like `seq` has many arguments.
+We can call a function by supplying all the arguments but it is in most cases not necessary.
+Most functions provide reasonable default values for some arguments, which makes it easier for us to call a function.
+In this case we only need to specify the argument we would like to modify from its default value.

-Or another vector that starts from 3 with length 10.
+For example, we can create another vector that starts from 3 with length 10 by specifying `length.out` argument.

 ```r